wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/manual.md

 The new plugin is completely built from the ground up, leaving a lot of the older methods used in the current Magento 2 plugin behind.
 It brings code improvements, unit/integration testing and it is built on top of the Magento payment provider gateway structure.

-**Please uninstall the old plugin first, before installing the new one.**
+**If you are on the deprecated plugin and want to upgrade, please read this [FAQ article](/integrations/ecommerce-integrations/magento2/faq/migrating-to-new-plugin/) about how you can migrate to the new plugin**

 {{< blue-notice >}}
 We have recently added support for Magento Instant Purchase and Magento Vault.